Messy Color™ Smurfy

 "Smurfy does not give the 'orangey' discoloration as Effetre turquoise does which is good." – Sue Stewart

 "This is the perfect replacement for Dark Turquoise!
 It melts nicely, can stand heat in a neutral flame, and presses well with no silvering after chilling and reheating.
-This color is just so amazingly brilliant." – Genea Crivello-Knable
+This color is just so amazingly brilliant." – Genea Crivello

 Darlene Collete created beads with Smurfy, Pumpkin, and Effetre Dark Red.